 Vision for Literacy

 Every elementary school program realizes that children will not become fluent readers and writers of English unless they are spending time outside of school reading for pleasure and information.
-Many schools have a reading slogan, such as “Read 15 minutes a day,” to remind children of how important it is to read on a regular basis at home and at school.
+Many schools have a reading slogan, such as “Read 15 minutes a day,” to remind children and their families of how important it is to read on a regular basis at home and at school.
 To achieve literacy in another language, especially a language like Chinese, students MUST spend time beyond the school day interacting with Chinese texts, reading for pleasure and for information.

 But, how do we make this happen?